SC 395 • Winter 2025

 Laboratory Sessions

-Lab A: Foundations of Diffusion & Flow
+Lab A: Foundations of GANs and Diffusion Models